fdf6e3/interactivity-with-js/README.md

 Users are able to

-- automatically copy values from Shipping information into Billing Information by click the checkbox ✅
+- automatically copy values from Shipping Information into Billing Information by click the checkbox ✅
-- clear the fields If the checkbox is unchecked
+- clear the fields when the checkbox is unchecked